-Nordic4 is based in Bristol and is taught by Katie Atkins, who, as a fully qualified Instructor, focusses on proper technique and developing a deeper understanding of one’s body and a sense of wellbeing.
+Nordic4 is based in Bristol and was founded in 2017 by Katie Atkins.
+The ethos of Nordic 4 is a focus on correct technique so developing a deeper understanding of one’s body in exercise, improved fitness and a sense of well being.

 Nordic4 places real importance on the individual, recognising that not all walkers are the same.
-Katie Atkins, Rachael Wilson, Emma Webb and Nicola Johnston tailor sessions to individual needs so that all walkers can achieve their potential and the variety of teaching sessions offered by Nordic4 reflects this ethos.
+Katie Atkins, Rachael Wilson, Emma Webb and Nicola Johnston tailor sessions to individual needs so that all walkers can achieve their potential whatever their age or fitness level.
+The variety of Beginner Courses and Walking Fitness

 “Get in touch to see what Nordic Walking with Nordic4 can do for you.”

 Katie’s qualifications: Primary Lead PE Teacher, BA Hons, PGCE, PE Mentor for Wesport, INWA Nordic Walking Instructor, Level 2 Certificate in Fitness Walking (YMCA Award), YMCA Level 3 Award in Adapting Exercise for Independently Active Older People, British Nordic Walking For Children Instructor, Fully Enhanced Nordic4Kids DBS, Certificate in Walking for Parkinson’s Disease (Connect Neuro Physiotherapy and accredited by International Nordic Walking Association), Outdoor First Aid Qualification, Fully Insured, Level 4 : Diploma in Coaching Pedagogy in Physical Education Environments Transcend Award).

 “Hello, I am Rachael, a qualified INWA Nordic walking Instructor and I have had the privilege of being involved with Nordic4 since its inception, teaching teens alongside Katie at the weekend.
 With thirteen years’ experience supporting junior school children in specialisms including Occupational Therapy and Physical Education, I have worked closely with Katie and a number of physiotherapists to help pupils reach their potential.
 Teaching with an understanding of tailoring lessons to individual needs, has been key to improving the physical strength and general well-being of all pupils enabling me to adapt my Nordic Walking teaching methods to suit children, teens and adults.